-Configuring a VPWS with PW type VLAN and service-port access - Case 1
+Configuring a VPWS with PW type VLAN and Service Port access

-For this use case, the service-port of each ONU will be the access interface for a VPWS that is established with the MPLS network.
-These service-ports can coexist with other service-ports used for other services, such as Internet access, Multicast/IGMP traffic for video traffic or VOIP telephony.
+For this use case, the service-port will be the access interface for a VPWS that is established with the MPLS network.
+These service-ports can coexist with other service-ports used for other services, such as Internet access, Multicast/IGMP traffic for video traffic or VoIP telephony.
 It is worth mentioning that the service-port used in VPN can be created in the activation of a new ONU or be used in addition to the services in operation.
 To this end, the profiles used at the ONU must be edited in order to include all services.

-VPWS with service-port access
+VPWS with Service Port access